mui/material-ui/docs/src/pages/customization/themes.md

 # Themes

+The theme specifies the color of the components, darkness of the surfaces, level of shadow, appropriate opacity of ink elements, etc.

 Themes let you apply a consistent tone to your app.
 It allows you to **customize all design aspects** of your project in order to meet the specific needs of your business or brand.

-The theme specifies the darkness of the surfaces, level of shadow, appropriate opacity of ink elements, etc.
-To promote greater consistency between apps, light and dark themes are available to choose from.
+To promote greater consistency between apps, light and dark theme types are available to choose from.
+By default, components use the light theme type.
-We use [jss](https://github.com/cssinjs/jss) under the hood.

 ## Theme provider

-If you wish to customise the theme, you need to use the `MuiThemeProvider` component in order to inject a theme into your application.
+If you wish to customize the theme, you need to use the `MuiThemeProvider` component in order to inject a theme into your application.
 However, this is optional; Material-UI components come with a default theme.

-`MuiThemeProvider` relies on the context feature of React to pass the theme down, so you need to make sure that `MuiThemeProvider` is a parent of the components you are trying to customize.
+`MuiThemeProvider` relies on the context feature of React to pass the theme down to the components, so you need to make sure that `MuiThemeProvider` is a parent of the components you are trying to customize.
 You can learn more about this in [the API section](#muithemeprovider).

 ## Theme configuration variables

 Changing the theme configuration variables is the most effective way to match Material-UI to your needs.
-By default, your Material-UI application will use the light theme.

 ### Palette